All Episodes

 Same thing goes for Clinton.

-Until I see results of another.
+Until I see results of answering.

 Okay, but the difference is Chalupa's admitting the meeting took place with the Ukrainians.

-So besides Don Jr., give me any example of any meeting similar to Chalupa's meeting.
+Okay, so besides Don Jr., give me any example of any meeting similar to Chalupa's meeting.

 Wouldn't it?